RoHGoswami/Rohit-Goswami-Portfolio/01_Marketing Mix Modeling Project/Readme.md

 Based on the Response Decomposition and model outputs, several strategic insights were identified:

 * **Baseline vs. Incremental Sales:** The vast majority of sales are driven by the baseline trend and seasonality.
 This indicates robust organic demand—the product would still sell significantly even without active media pushes.
 * **Promo Strategies:** Promotional activities are highly effective, particularly during holiday months (January).
-Specifically, "Promo Price Cuts" drive over 17% of inflation-adjusted sales [cite: 819-820, 849].
+Specifically, "Promo Price Cuts" drive over 17% of inflation-adjusted sales.
 However, the model revealed that "Promo Bundles" had an effect coefficient of 0, meaning they do not significantly impact sales and should be discontinued.
 * **Competitive Influence:** Competitors' marketing activities have a quantifiable negative impact on brand sales, emphasizing the need for strategic, targeted countermeasures.
 * **Distribution Impact:** The `WEIGHTEDHANDLINGDISTRIBUTION` covariate significantly impacts sales.
 Optimizing inventory management and physical/digital shelf visibility is just as critical as media spend.